topine/dumontBot/README.md

 Please look the document for manual install and configuration of AWS LEX intents :
 [aws deploy doc](AWS-DEPLOY.md)

-For the LEX JSON export :
+For the LEX bot export :
 [LEX JSON](deployAws/src/main/resources/lex-bot-export.json)

 Thank you